lucperkins/lever/README.md

 # Lever

 Lever is a data platform for logistics.
+It's designed to be as "generic" as possible and to serve pretty much any logistics use case in principle.
+Anything from global supply chains to to running a small boutique manufacturing startup to keeping track of your personal stuff.

+The concepts and initial implementation (coming soon) that you find here should be seen as modest first entries in what is hopefully a broader conversation.

 ## Concepts

 Lever is built to be general enough to handle just about any conceivable logistics use case.
 That generality stems from Lever being based on just a few simple concepts: [things], [events], and [actions].
-These concepts correspond directly to what I take to be the central concerns of logistics.
+These concepts correspond directly to what I take to be the central concepts of logistics understood in the most fundamental sense.

 ### Things

 In Lever, a **thing** is any...well, *thing* that you want to have a digital representation of.
 An item you've manufactured, an item that's been shipped to you, an employee in your organization.
+Lever enables you to manage information about an indefinite number of things from an indefinite number of domains and to introduce new things into the system.

-Things have these properties:
+All things have these properties:

 * A unique ID
 * A kind, which can be any arbitrary string.
 Things can changed kinds over time